Should You Buy an Existing Business?

 Resource: How much money do you need to buy a business?

 The company already has an established market, customers, and reputation.
-Having customers in place is an important benefit because building a customer base is difficult and time-consuming.
-Buying a company allows you to leverage the previous owner’s efforts and experience.
+Having customers in place is important because building a customer base is difficult and time consuming.
+Buying a company allows you to leverage the previous owner's efforts and experience.

-Having established suppliers can be just as important as having customers.
+Having established suppliers can be just as crucial as having customers.
 The previous owner has already gone through the effort of qualifying suppliers and negotiating contract rates.
-Many new business owners underestimate the amount of time it takes to find reliable suppliers.
+Many new business owners underestimate the time it takes to find reliable suppliers.

-Another advantage of an acquisition is that the business should have the entire infrastructure it needs to operate.
+Another advantage of an acquisition is that the business should have the entire infrastructure to operate.
 Infrastructure includes items like real estate, machinery, and equipment.
-Buyers can also use the current infrastructure to forecast maintenance and expansion costs more accurately.
+Buyers can also use the current infrastructure to forecast maintenance and expansion costs accurately.

 Keep in mind that buyers often take the acquisition as an opportunity to make infrastructure improvements.
 The specifics of the business determine the size of these improvements.
 However, the financing is usually bundled with the acquisition loan.